casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ### `StoredVersionContractByName` {#storedversioncontractbyname}

-Stored versioned contract referenced by a named key existing in the signer's account context, entry point and an instance of `RuntimeArgs`.
+Stored versioned contract referenced by a named key existing in the signer's Account context, entry point and an instance of `RuntimeArgs`.

 Required Parameters: